habedi/hsdlib/README.md

 - Simple unified API (see [hsdlib.h](include/hsdlib.h))
 - Support for popular distances and similarity measures
     - Squared Euclidean, Manhattan, Hamming distances
-    - Dot-product, Cosine, Jaccard similarities
+    - Dot-product, cosine, Jaccard similarities
-- Support AMD, Intel, and ARM CPUs
+- Support for the AMD, Intel, and ARM CPUs
-- Support for runtime dispatch with optional manual override
+- Support for runtime dispatch to the best SIMD backend with optional manual override
 - Bindings for Python (see [HsdPy](bindings/python))
 - Compatible with C11 and later